peteroupc/peteroupc.github.io/random.md

 - thermal noise, and
 - the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.

-A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to fully random data; this is generally the size in bits of the fully random data.
-(For example, a 64-bit output with 32 bits of entropy is as hard to predict as a fully random 32-bit data block.)
+A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
+(For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.

-For a cryptographic RNG, the output of the strongest nondeterministic source used to derive a seed, if a PRNG is used, or derive an RNG output otherwise, ought to have a min-entropy equal to or greater than that PRNG's _state length_ or that RNG output's size in bits, respectively.
+If a cryptographic RNG implementation uses a PRNG, the output of the strongest nondeterministic source used to derive a seed ought to have as many bits of min-entropy as the _security strength_.
+If the implementation does not use a PRNG, the output of the strongest nondeterministic source used to derive an RNG output ought to have as many bits of min-entropy as the RNG output's size in bits.

 <a id=Examples></a>
 ### Examples